richelbilderbeek/city_of_thieves/Article/README.md

 4. The scores are being saved.
 5. The bot get's restarted and travels his way down the graph again.

-As we already know, Richel has an algorithm which can give scores to nodes based by their chance to lead to a win state.
-This algorithm is nog very effective though.
-The solution I think would work is to run that same algorithm for a little longer (approximately 10 to 20 times win state) and based on the results elliminate the "zero-chance" nodes for the next algorithm which then will run trough the game but not from top to bottom but otherwise.
-So you begin with the win state and trace your way back.
-This way you have to check less nodes and the process will go faster.
-In the end we would have a graph with the best working routes.
+This pattern has to be repeated as often as needed for the bot to win 10 to 15 times.
+The scores are then compared by a human and the nodes with the lowest score have to be eliminated/removed from the graph.
+Then a new algorithm begins tracing the route back from the end (`win state`).
+This happens by choosing the node with the highest score untill you reach the top and then you've found (one) optimal route.

 ## Results